-Earning a Master of Social Work from Tulane University means entering a partnership with a university that takes its role seriously.
-As an integral part of the New Orleans community, Tulane’s faculty, staff, and students understand that preparing future social workers to engage in competent, ethical, community-led practices is of utmost importance.
+Earning a Master of Social Work or Doctorate in Social Work from Tulane University means entering a partnership with a university that takes its role seriously.
+As an integral part of the New Orleans community, Tulane’s faculty and staff prepare future social workers to engage in competent, ethical, community-led practices.
 Tulane’s School of Social Work—its priorities, its curriculum, its projects, and its people—has been shaped by New Orleans’ incredible strength and defiant uniqueness.
-And the School of Social Work has had an impressively long time to be shaped.
-Our doors opened earlier than any other social worker training program in the Deep South, over a century ago.
+And the School of Social Work has had an impressively long lifespan.
+Our doors opened over a century ago, when we made history as one of the first social work training programs in the Deep South.

 When Tulane opened the first training school for social workers in the Deep South in 1914, it was called the Southern School of Social Sciences and Public Services.
 We are proud of our legacy as a pioneer in the Deep South, and we strive to live up to it every day, just as we work hard to be as creative, resilient, and one of a kind as New Orleans, the city we call home.